xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 </pre>
 </div>

-All Routers, except Provider Edge (PE) Routers, are part of one IGP domain (ISIS ACCESS or ISIS-CORE).
-PEs act as Area Border Routers (ABRs) and run two IGP processes (ISIS-ACCESS and ISIS-CORE).
-Please note that Loopback 0 is part of both IGP processes.
+**ISIS router configuration**

 All routers, except Area Border Routers (ABRs), are part of one IGP domain and L2 area (ISIS-ACCESS or ISIS-CORE).
 Area border routers
 run two IGP IS-IS processes (ISIS-ACCESS and ISIS-CORE).
-Please note that Loopback 0 is part of both IGP processes.
+Note that Loopback0 is part of both IGP processes.

 <div class="highlighter-rouge">
 <pre class="highlight">